Not Properly Preparing Your Materials

 Know The Price You Are Going To Get Paid

-Before you take your materials to your chosen scrap yard, call ahead to get their prices or check the iScrap App reported prices.
+Before you take your materials to your chosen scrap yard, call ahead to get their prices or check the iScrap App National Prices on the app or on the web.
 Just by calling a few of your local scrap yards, you can find the best possible price for your materials.
 As we mentioned before, don’t let pricing be your only criteria for selecting a scrap yard.
 (You never know they might be making up for a higher price with a scale that is a little off.)
 It’s hard to put a value on the customer service you get at well run yard!

 When asking for prices, as the scrap yard if they will honor the price if you come that day.
 If you are not going that day to the scrap yard, you can’t expect a yard to honor a price every time.
 Because scrap prices can change quickly and often, prices can be different since you got your quote.
 So be prepared to call on your way in for a current price.